-These are some of the books I return to again and again — for their clarity, depth, and ability to meet people where they are.
-They reflect the themes I often explore with clients in sessions.
+These are some of the books we return to again and again — for their clarity, depth, and ability to meet people where they are.
+They reflect the themes we often explore with clients in sessions.

 • No Bad Parts by Richard Schwartz — A compassionate introduction to Internal Family Systems therapy and the healing power of embracing all parts of ourselves.